 Concern: Face unlock works with eyes closed

-At launch, we raised our eyebrows over how the Pixel studies yoru eyes.
+At launch, we raised our eyebrows over how the Pixel studies your eyes.
 You see, someone could hold your Pixel 4 up to your sleeping face to unlock it, which seems like something of a security hole — not a crazy one, but a potential problem.
 Fortunately, Google released an update in April that added an option for you to specify that your eyes have to be open for face unlock to work.
-If you’re behind on your updates, here’s one big reason to install the latest software.

 If you’re dead set against staying current (in which case, why did you buy a Pixel?), there are a few other things you can do to close the security hole: